gleich/optic.docs/docs/tutorial/templates.md

 ---
 id: templates
-description: Learn the basics of templates in kiwi
+description: Learn the basics of templates in optic
 ---

 # Templates

-Understanding how kiwi templates work is very important if you want to use kiwi effectively.
+Understanding how optic templates work is very important if you want to use optic effectively.
 Let's get right into it!
 I highly suggest reading this page a few times until you understand it.

 ## Branch v.s.
 Root Basics